webqit/oohtml/README.md

 <!-- /BADGES -->

-CHTML is a suite of new DOM features that brings language support for modern UI development paradigms: a component-based architecture, data binding, and reactivity.
+CHTML is a suite of new DOM features that brings native support for modern UI development paradigms: a component-based architecture, data binding, and reactivity.
 This lets us build elegant user interfaces using the web platform itself.

 > CHTML is being proposed as a [W3C standard at the Web Platform Incubator Community Group](https://discourse.wicg.io/t/proposal-chtml/4716) based on [this explainer](https://github.com/web-native/chtml/blob/master/explainer.md).